 This traditional South Indian dance originated in Hindu temples and dates back to 1000 BC; it is usually a solo dance performed by women expressing religious and spiritual ideas.

 A famous Chinese dance performed by dancers using poles to hold a long, flexible dragon figure; the longer the dragon, the more luck it is believed to bring to the community.

 Why We Love International Dance Day

-Did you know dancing can help to increase feelings of self-worth!
-In a 2007 study, researchers found that children aged between 11 and 14 who took creative movement classes reported improved self-esteem, motivation, and more positive attitudes.
-So boost your confidence and get your groove on!
+Did you know dancing increases feelings of self-worth?
+A 2007 study showed children ages 11 to 14 who took creative movement classes reported improved motivation and attitudes.
+So, boost your confidence and get your groove on.